DharmikSavla/string_calculator_tdd/README.md

 ## Project Overview
 This project showcases TDD (Test Driven Development) by a simple string calculator.
-Test-Driven Development (TDD) is a software development approach where you write tests before writing the code, following a cycle of writing a failing test, writing the code to make it pass, and then refactoring
+Test-Driven Development (TDD) is a software development approach where you write tests before writing the code, following a cycle of writing a failing test, writing the code to make it pass and then refactoring.

 ## Features